This post may contain affiliate or sponsored links. Please read our disclosure policy.

 How long should you be cooking chicken in the Crockpot, specifically chicken breasts?
 You’ll be surprised at the answer!

 Hi.
 My name is Polly.
 All my life I have had a problem with drying out my chicken in the slow cooker.
 I followed the recipes I found and was SO frustrated because the chicken was ALWAYS dry.
 ALWAYS!

 What I’m learning now is that this is probably because 90% of the recipes online have us cooking chicken in the slow cooker WAY too long.

-How long does chicken need to cook in the slow cooker?
+How long to cook chicken breasts in the crock pot?

 Over and over AND OVER again, we have found that chicken breast registers at 165° F (the FDA recommended safe temp) right around 3 hours on LOW.
 Sometimes less, sometimes more depending on the size of the breast or other ingredients in the slow cooker.

 If you are cooking a larger recipe with chicken in it, we have found that it can take 4-6 hours.
 But that’s it!

 Should I cook chicken on high in the crockpot?

 Here’s another surprising thing.
 Don’t shoot the messenger.